Optical Fiber Cables

 So, based on these basic components, indoor fiber cables are available with following standard structures:

 Tight Buffered Fiber features a secondary layer of coating applied directly to their initial 250mm layer(bare fiber).
 The second layer acts as reinforcement to the individual fibers and makes them easier to handle and terminate.
 Tight buffer fibers are indoor used or outdoor used in fiber enclosures.

-Simplex Fiber Cable is a cable contains a single tight buffer fiber inside, and is used in applications that only require one-way data transmission.
-Simplex fibers are available in single-mode, multimode, laser optimized OM3, OM4 types.
+Simplex Fiber Cable is a cable contains a single tight buffer fiber inside and is used in applications that only require one-way data transmission.
+Simplex fibers are available in single-mode, multimode, laser-optimized 10 Gigabit OM3, OM4 types.

-Duplex Fiber Cable consist of two separate Tight buffer fibers.
+Duplex Fiber Cable consists of two separate Tight buffer fibers.
 Duplex fiber cables are formatted in the ‘zipcord’ styling, where each fiber has independent coatings that are linked together with a thin layer of coating material.
 This design can allow for a duplex cable to be pulled apart and used as two simplex cables.
 Duplex is most used where require simultaneous, bi-directional data transmission, i.e. one fiber transmits in one direction while the other fiber transmits in the opposite direction.

 Breakout Cables contains individual fiber with its own aramid strength aramid yarns and jacket.
 Beyond this, breakouts are known for their rugged and tough design, considerable crush resistance, and tensile strength.
 Because each fiber is reinforced, breakout cables allow users to “breakout” inner fibers directly at any point along the run and continue to route the remainder to another point.

 To meet different installation environment, the cable jackets will be flame retardant and built with LSZH, riser(OFNR) or Plenum(OFNP) rated PVC materials.

 Indoor Optical Fiber Cables are mainly used in building wiring applications.
-As patch cables, they could be installed in network racks, cabinet, patch panels, and other fiber enclosures.
-As backbone fiber cables, they could be installed in walls, between floors, in plenum air handling ducts and under data center floors.
+Act as patch cables, they could be installed in network racks, cabinet, patch panels, and other fiber enclosures.
+As backbone fiber cables, they could be installed in walls, between floors, in plenum air handling ducts, and under data center floors.

 For identification purposes, multimode fiber, and also single-mode fiber, is often referred to by its performance level identified by ISO/IEC (International Organization of Standards and International Electrotechnical Committee), which is based on the fibers bandwidth capabilities.